zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ## General sketch

-There will be a JSON configuration object, called a "connect string", that describes where Arti is listening for RPC connections.
+There will be a TOML configuration object, called a "connect string", that describes where Arti is listening for RPC connections.